Alstom in Canada Hero. Copyright: ALSTOM SA / C. Fleury

 View all our job opportunities

-Like Benjamin, a structural engineer based in Saint‑Bruno, join one of our engineering, prototyping or R&D centres in Québec or Ontario.
-You will help invent, imagine and design the public transport systems of tomorrow.
+Like Benjamin, an engineer in Saint‑Bruno, join one of our engineering, prototyping or R&D centres in Quebec or Ontario.
+You will help invent, imagine and design the public transportation systems of tomorrow.

-Like Dahne, Systems Engineering Coordinator on Montréal’s REM, bring your expertise in project management.
-Alstom is a key player in transforming Canadian cities through the country’s major infrastructure programmes.
+Like Dahne, Systems Engineering Coordinator on Montreal’s REM, bring your expertise in project management.
+We play an active role in transforming Canadian cities through the country’s major infrastructure programmes.

-Like Christian, a welder in La Pocatière, develop your skills and work on rail products and robotic equipment unlike any other in Canada.
-Alstom offers well‑paid jobs for skilled workers.
+Like Christian, a welder in La Pocatière, develop your skills.
+Come work in skilled, well-paid jobs on rail products and robotic machinery that are unmatched in Canada.

-Like Sanguita, Cybersecurity Director in Toronto, put your information technology expertise to work for transport networks.
+Like Sanguita, Cybersecurity Director in Toronto, leverage your expertise in information technology.
 As mobility becomes increasingly digital, Alstom is at the forefront of this transformation.

-Like Édouard, part of the Finance Americas team, contribute to Alstom’s activities by supporting our operational teams.
-We are actively recruiting in several strategic areas, particularly procurement and finance.
+Like Édouard, part of the Finance team, contribute to Alstom’s activities by supporting our frontline teams.
+We are recruiting across several strategic areas, including procurement and finance.

 Read more